April 18-24, 2022

 Complete one or all of the hikes and walks and discover for yourself the work of Conserving Carolina in our community with your furry friend!
 Proceeds support Conserving Carolina and the programs of Blue Ridge Humane Society that provide new homes for pets in need, support services for local pets and their owners, and more!

-Register starting February 24 to receive your 2021 Tails and Trails t-shirt and access to the Tails and Trails Challenges that will result in fun prizes from BRHS and Conserving Carolina!
-T-shirt guarantee cutoff date: March 21.
+Register now to receive your 2022 Tails and Trails t-shirt and access to the Tails and Trails Challenges that will result in fun prizes from BRHS and Conserving Carolina!
+T-shirt guarantee cutoff date: March 20.
+Registration is open throughout the event!

 Learn more about the wonderful land protection championed by Conserving Carolina in our community by visiting http://conservingcarolina.org/